yuchi518/kubridge/README.md

 ```

 ## Development
-If you are interested in how to write your kernel module and user programe, you can refere the kubridge_k_task0.c and kubridge_u_tasks.c
+If you are interested in how to write your kernel module and user programe, you can refer the kubridge_k_task0.c and kubridge_u_tasks.c

 ## Todo's